StrangeBeeCorp/docs/docs/thehive/overview/index.md

 - :fontawesome-solid-database: [Apache Cassandra](https://cassandra.apache.org/_/index.html) for robust data storage, with support for version 4.x.
 - :fontawesome-solid-list: [Elasticsearch](https://www.elastic.co), serving as a powerful indexing engine, with support for version 7.x.
-- :fontawesome-solid-folder-tree: A file storage solution, which can be the local filesystem of the server hosting the application for standalone setups or [S3 MINIO](https://min.io/) for clustered environments.
+- :fontawesome-solid-folder-tree: A file storage solution, which can be the local filesystem of the server hosting the application for standalone setups or, NFS or [S3 MINIO](https://min.io/) for clustered environments.

 ![Application Stack](../images/general/thehive-application-stack.png)

 !!!
 Danger "Using Lucene"
     Starting from version 5.1, TheHive no longer supports the Lucene backend for indexing.
-Users who were previously utilizing Lucene with TheHive 4.1.x are advised to migrate their index to Elasticsearch using [this comprehensive guide](./operations/change-index.md).
+Users who were previously utilizing Lucene with TheHive 4.1.x are advised to migrate their index to Elasticsearch using [this comprehensive guide](../operations/change-index.md).